marcglasberg/animated_size_and_fade/README.md

        vsync: this,
        child: toggle ? widget1 : widget2
     );

+### Show and Hide

+The `AnimatedSizeAndFade.toggle` constructor may be used to show/hide a widget, by resizing it vertically while fading.

+Example:

+    bool toggle=true;
+    Widget widget = ...;

+    AnimatedSizeAndFade.showHide(
+       vsync: this,
+       show: toggle,
+       child: widget,
+    );

-### How does AnimatedSizeAndFade compare to other similar widgets?
+## How does it compare to other similar widgets?

 - With `AnimatedCrossFade` you must keep both the firstChild and secondChild, which is not necessary with `AnimatedSizeAndFade`.